Zeebrow/ec2-price-tracker/README.md

 # scrape cost data for ec2

-Gather EC2 price info by scraping <https://aws.amazon.com/ec2/pricing/on-demand/>
+Use a headless Chrome browser to gather EC2 price info: <https://aws.amazon.com/ec2/pricing/on-demand/>

 # data

+Store data in a collection of csv files, or in a Postgres database table.

 Each run of the program creates about 13M (181K compressed) of csv data.